 Recommended tire pressure for Honda Fit tires ranges from 30 psi to 33 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Honda Fit?
+Where to find recommended tire pressure for Honda Fit?

 What is recommended winter tire pressure for Honda Fit?

-Recommended tire pressure for Honda Fit is the same for any season, but you may inflate your Honda Fit tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Honda Fit tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Honda Fit tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Honda Fit tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Honda Fit equipped with Tire Pressure Monitoring System (TPMS)?

 If your Honda Fit is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Honda Fit tire pressure light on?

 If Honda Fit TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Honda Fit TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.